-Orlando Bloom, Elijah Wood And Others Gather Together For A ‘Lord Of The Rings’ Reunion
+Orlando Bloom, Elijah Wood, And Others Gather For A ‘Lord Of The Rings’ Reunion

 Mortensen has been nominated in the Academy Awards for the Best Actor category.

-Boyd is set to star alongside The Affair star, Dominic West, in the Scottish drama film I Feel Fine.
+Boyd is set to star alongside The Affair star Dominic West in the Scottish drama film I Feel Fine.

-Monaghan is starring in the sci-fi film, Atomica, which will be released in March this year.
+Monaghan is starring in the sci-fi film Atomica, which will be released in March this year.
 Also, since 2012 Monaghan has been hosting and working as an executive producer of the wildlife documentary series Wild Things with Dominic Monaghan where he goes around the world showcasing dangerous and exotic animals.

 The five friends are quite busy with their own projects but for now they took some time off to reminisce about the good old times when they were still battling orcs and evil wizards in Middle Earth.

-Despite the other members of the Fellowship not being around the whole group was able to gather together to tell their fondest memories about filming the trilogy.
+Despite the other members of the fellowship not being around, the whole group was able to gather together to tell their fondest memories about filming the trilogy.

-Empire gathered the principal cast of the first trilogy and had them ask each other a series of questions about their experiences before, during and after filming Lord of the Rings.
+Empire gathered the principal cast of the first trilogy and had them ask each other a series of questions about their experiences before, during, and after filming Lord of the Rings.

 Sean Bean, who played Boromir in Fellowship of the Ring, asked Orlando Bloom a few questions and one of which was about his favorite TV series of late.
 Bloom told Bean that he’s been binge-watching Stranger Things because it’s his favorite show at the moment.

-Bloom then asked John Rhys-Davies, the British actor who played Gimli the dwarf in the LOTR, and one question he asked his fellow actor finally explained the reason behind Rhys-Davies’ reluctance to get an elfin tattoo (most of the cast members got a tattoo written in elfin language but Rhys-Davies didn’t join the fray).
+Bloom then asked John Rhys-Davies, the British actor who played Gimli the dwarf in LOTR, and one question he asked his fellow actor finally explained the reason behind Rhys-Davies’ reluctance to get an elfin tattoo (most of the cast members got a tattoo written in elfin language but Rhys-Davies didn’t join the fray).

 Rhys-Davies explained that he feels getting a tattoo is akin to “herd-identification” and he’s not one to simply follow the crowd just to look cool.
-Despite his reluctance fans of LOTR are still hoping that he’ll get that tattoo.
+Despite his reluctance, fans of LOTR are still hoping that he’ll get that tattoo.